 | Passive Agent (Engulfed by what?) | 暗黒に by darkness / in darkness |

-| Passive Verb (What happens?) | 包まれている is engulfed |
+| Passive Verb (What action?) | 包まれている is engulfed |

-This world is engulfed in darkness.
+This world is engulfed in darkness

 Real-Life Usage Examples